 Professions in Psychology

-Some careers require you to study Psychology.
+One strong reason why you should study psychology is that some careers are only open to psychology graduates.
 You’ll find a description of some of these professions below.

 Clinical Psychologists aim to reduce psychological distress and promote well-being.
 Their work often overlaps with the professions listed below.
 For more information about becoming a Clinical Psychologist see the guide on this website.